Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

-Traditional Chinese medicine has put wood ear mushrooms to use for hundreds of years.
-Some believe these weird mushrooms can help improve breathing and sore throats while reducing colds and fevers.
-Recent research suggests there might be some truth to this.
-Studies have found that beta-glucans in wood ears may be able to strengthen your immune system (10).
-They also have high antimicrobial activity (11, 12).
+Traditional Chinese medicine has utilized wood ears’ properties for hundreds of years.
+Some believe these weird mushrooms can help improve breathing and sore throats while reducing colds and fevers, with recent research providing proof of these health benefits.

 Wood ears are similar to tofu in that they don’t have much flavor, but they absorb the flavor of the dish you add them to.
-To create a chewy-crunchy texture in your soup, salad, or stir-fry recipe, try adding wood ear mushrooms.
+To create a chewy-crunchy texture in your soup, salad, or stir-fry recipe, try adding wood ears to your recipe.

 Turkey tail bracket fungi